Amara-ops/agent-guardrails-policy-linter/README.md

 - Planned (deferred to v0.3): multi-chain denominations/units validation.

 ## Web UI
-- Open docs/index.html on GitHub Pages for this repo (or locally).
+- Open docs/index.html on GitHub Pages for this repo.
 It uses the same schema (schema.json) for structural checks.
 - Note: The web UI approximates CLI output; use the CLI/Action in CI for production gating.

 ## Scope v0